 - Protect the spleen Qi by eating fermented vegetables which are easier to digest

-- Fruits that are low in sugar are best for the Fall and Winter season, such as Granny Smith apples, lemons, limes and grapefruit
+- Fruits that are low in sugar are best for the Fall and Winter seasons, such as Granny Smith apples, lemons, limes, and grapefruit

-Eat foods that lubricate the body, combat dryness, and moisten lungs
+Eat foods that lubricate the body, combat dryness, and moisten the lungs

 - Be sure any oils used are healthy oils such as coconut oil, olive oil, organic ghee, or sesame oil